OfferZen-Community/developer-mentoring/README.md

-# Welcome to the Developer Mentoring Guide :mortar_board:
+# Welcome to the Developer Mentoring Guide :mortar_board':'

 ## About

 This is a community contributed [guide](https://www.developermentoring.guide) designed to help developers help other developers.
 After facilitating the mentoring relationships of over 250 mentoring pairs that have come through OfferZen's Project Thrive mentoring programme, we've learned a lot about what it takes to ensure the success of a mentoring relationship.

-### The goal of this guide is to help those that want to
+### The goal of this guide is to help those that want to':'

 * Be better at mentoring other developers
 * Be better at being mentored and able to make the most of that opportunity